 Medium hair shafts are perhaps the most common, and they are thicker than fine strands.
 Medium hair will have a cortex and cuticle, like fine hair, but might also have a third layer called a medulla.
 Having a medulla tends to make medium hair more tolerant to higher-stress styling or coloring and less prone to breakage, but more prone to dryness.

-People with a coarse or thick head of hair have lots of strands that contain a medulla.
+People with a thick (also called coarse) head of hair have lots of strands that contain a medulla.
 A person with a thick hair texture will appear to have a fuller head of hair, even when compared to someone with the exact same number of hair follicles but a fine hair texture.
 Thick hair is the most resilient when it comes to styling, chemical treatments and general breakage.
 However, thick hair takes considerably longer to dry and can be prone to frizziness.

 To sum it up: “Fine hair tends to break easily, it’s hard to style and gets oily pretty quick.
 Medium hair covers the scalp well and is easy to style.
 Coarse hair has three layers and is the most resistant to damage,” said Nikki Goddard, certified cosmetologist and editor of The Right Hairstyles Magazine.